vivek-nexus/vivek-nexus/README.md

 I make stuff work, even if I am not doing it in the best possible way 🤷‍♂️

 ## 1. [Google Meet ⇔ Slack integration](https://github.com/yakshaG/gmeet-slack-extension)
-Improve workplace communication with Google Meet ⇔ Slack!
+Improve workplace communication by connecting Google Meet with Slack!

 Google Meet ⇔ Slack automatically updates your slack status, when you join and exit meetings, even for unscheduled meetings or overflowing meetings.